mpcsb/testing_branch/_pages/drafts/2021-05-28-Modelling_opportunities.md

 ---

 Let's then setup a simple model to study converted opportunities.
-This is not meant to ideally model the data, it's just something to generate simulations.
+This is not meant to ideally model the data, it's just a basic object to generate simulations.

 I'll use pymc3 to implement the bayesian form of a logistic regression.
 If some aspect behind the model definition escapes you, refer to their [examples and docs](https://docs.pymc.io/).
-The pricing figures are zscored, essentially a transformation that is close to zero (naturally easy to assign prior distributions to).
+The pricing figures are normalized by the base pricing of each product; essentially a transformation that scales the figures and makes them close to zero (naturally easy to assign prior distributions to).

 Our model will have a linear terms for products and for countries in addition to a common intercept; it will use a logit as a link function to generate probabilities.
-These probabilities are used to generate a Binomial distribution to model our observations.
+These probabilities are used to generate a Binomial distribution that model our observations.

 Because we know that the unit price is the most important factor here, let's set a prior distribution for a multiplicative parameter, which is free to reach larger values easily.
 To efficiently explore the parameter space of the model, we want to have a performant sampler.
-Pymc3 implements NUTS, which efficient as it is, is not able to explore discrete parameters.
-Other samplers are able to deal with discrete values, but not efficiently as potentially inaccurate.
+Pymc3 implements NUTS, which efficient as it is, is not able to explore discrete parameter spaces.
+Other samplers are able to do so, but not efficiently and potentially giving inaccurate distributions.
-By marginalizing over the discrete values in the model, we can still use NUTS in this model formulation and without loss of information.
+By marginalizing over the discrete values in the model, we can still use NUTS in this model formulation without loss of information.

 The overall formula for the model:
-y = intercept + intercept_prod + alpha_prod * price + intercept_country + alpha_country * price
+> y = intercept + intercept_prod + alpha_prod*price + intercept_country + alpha_country*price
-prob =  inverse_logit(y)
+> prob = inverse_logit(y)
-observations ~ Binomial(p=prob)
+> observations ~ Binomial(p=prob)

       N=len(train_status)